Minerals and Energy Resources of India- NCERT Notes UPSC

-India is endowed with a rich variety of mineral resources due to its varied geological structure.
+India is endowed with a rich variety of minerals and energy resources due to its varied geological structure.
 The vast alluvial plain tract of north India is devoid of minerals of economic use.
 The mineral resources provide the country with the necessary base for industrial development.

-Read this detailed article and get yourself acquainted with the important terms and concepts to ace your UPSC CSE preparation.
+Read this detailed article and get yourself acquainted minerals and energy resources with the important terms and concepts to ace your civils Preparation.

 A mineral is a natural substance of organic or inorganic origin with definite chemical and physical properties.